 You were cruising along on your motorcycle when the unthinkable happened.
 You got into an accident.
-Now, in addition to dealing with your injuries and your damaged bike, you are worried about culpability in the accident
+Now, in addition to dealing with your injuries and damaged bike, you are worried about fault in the accident.

 Table of Contents